 Maple Leaf Foods believes that its portfolio of brands, product lines and selling channels provides the Company with a diversified revenue stream.
 The Meat Products Group and the Agribusiness Group are complementary.
 While the primary processing operations in the Meat Products Group are somewhat cyclical, the consumer foods operations of the Meat Products Group are not.
 As a result, the results of the non-cyclical operations provide an offset to the results of the cyclical operations.
-The Value Creation Plan described in "General Development of the Business - Three Year History" above is intended to simplify the Company's operations by reducing complexity and costs and by leveraging scale and technology.
+The Value Creation Plan described in "General Development of the Business - Three Year History" above was intended to simplify the Company's operations by reducing complexity and costs and by leveraging scale and technology.

-The Company's customers are located in approximately 25 countries worldwide.
+The Company's customers are located in approximately 30 countries worldwide.
 While domestic sales in Canada represent the majority of the Company's revenues, a significant portion of the Company's sales are derived from international markets such as the United States and Japan.
 Maple Leaf Foods' customers include retail and food service outlets, and other food processors.

-For the year ended December 31, 2015, the Company reported sales to one customer representing approximately 14.0% of total sales.
+Except as noted below, the Company does not have any customer representing more than 10% of sales.
+For the year ended December 31, 2016, the Company reported sales to one customer representing approximately 13.2% of total sales.
 These revenues were reported in the Meat Products Group.
-No other sales were made to any one customer that represented in excess of 10% of total sales.
-The Company reported sales to two customers representing 15.5% and 11.1% of total sales from continuing operations for the year ended December 31, 2014.
-No other sales were made to any one customer that represented in excess of 10% of total sales for the year ended December 31, 2014.
+For the year ended December 31, 2015 the Company reported sales to one customer representing approximately 14% of total sales and for the year ended December 31, 2014 sales to two customers representing 15.5% and 11.1% of total sales.
 Maple Leaf Foods' largest customers typically purchase many different food products from the Company.